The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:Prelim}, we define the basic notation and relational operations that we will use throughout the paper.
-We formally define bounded-degree CSPs, and the properties of hypergraphs that we will use in the paper.
+In Section~\ref{sec:Prelim}, we define the basic notation, relational operations and hypergraph properties that we use, and formally define bounded-degree CSPs.
 In Section~\ref{sec:Relations}, we introduce the classes of relations that we will use throughout the paper and give some of their basic properties.
 A key tool in this type of work~\cite{CLXxxxx:Complex-numCSP, Fed2001:Fanout} is characterizing the ability of certain relations or sets of relations to assert equalities between variables: we show when this can be done in Section~\ref{sec:SimEq}.
-The last piece of preparatory work is to show that every Boolean relation that cannot simulate equality in this way is definable either by a conjunction of pins and either ORs or NANDs, which is done in Section~\ref{sec:Trichotomy}.
-Our classification of the complexity of bounded-degree Boolean counting CSPs follows, in Section~\ref{sec:Complexity}.
+The last piece of preparatory work is to show that every Boolean relation that cannot simulate equality in this way is definable by a conjunction of pins and either ORs or NANDs, which is done in Section~\ref{sec:Trichotomy}.
+Our classification of the approximation complexity of bounded-degree Boolean counting CSPs follows, in Section~\ref{sec:Complexity}.